Age UK Plymouth offers a free and confidential information and advice service for older people, their families and carers

 - if a client insists on taking an illegal or fraudulent course of action

-- if we are contact by a statutory body about a client we have advised who is suspected of taking an illegal or fraudulent action and is being investigated
+- if we are contacted by a statutory body about a client we have advised who is suspected of taking an illegal or fraudulent action and is being investigated

-- and if we are concerned that an individual, that is involved in a case that we are advising on, is at risk of significant harm.
+- if we are concerned that an individual, that is involved in a case that we are advising on, is at risk of significant harm.
 In such cases we may notify a relevant statutory body of our concern, for example social services or the police.
-Such disclosures will be done following the local agreed Safeguarding procedures that our staff and volunteers have been trained in.
+Such disclosures will be done following the local agreed ‘No Secrets’ procedures that our staff and volunteers have been trained in.